 Before your appeal hearing takes place, OHIP must send you copies of all of the information that it provides to the Board about the decision that you are appealing.

 Once the Board decides that it has all of the written information that it needs, it will set a hearing date.
-The Board will write to you and OHIP to let you know the date, time and place for your appeal hearing.
+The Board will write to you and to OHIP to let you know the date, time and place for your appeal hearing.
 It will also tell you the type of hearing (oral, electronic or written) that it will hold.
-It takes about three months from the time you write to the Board to request an appeal until the Board schedules your appeal hearing,however, every case is different and timing is heavily dependent on document exchange timeframes and the availability of the parties.
+It takes about six months from the time you write to the Board to request an appeal until the Board schedules your appeal hearing,however, every case is different and timing is heavily dependent on document exchange timeframes and the availability of the parties.

 Please note that if you are unable to proceed on the day that the Board sets for the hearing, you should immediately telephone your Case Officer or inform the Appeal Boardís reception at 416-327-8512.
 You may wish to review the Appeal Boardís Practice Direction entitled, Adjournment Requests for further information about the factors that the Appeal Board considers when granting or denying adjournment requests.

 Attending Public Proceedings

 Proceedings before the Appeal Board are open to the public unless the Appeal Board orders otherwise in a particular case pursuant to an application under Rule 13 of the Appeal Board's Consolidated Rules of Practice and Procedure (the ďRulesĒ).
 You may wish to review the Appeal Boardís Practice Direction entitled, Public Access to Proceedings for further information about the factors that the Appeal Board considers when considering a request to restrict public access to a proceeding.

 Decisions of the Appeal Board are available publically, and can be found online at http://www.canlii.org/en/on/onhsarb/.
 Please note that to ensure confidentiality of the parties, the Appellantís name has been initialized.